Journal Based CME

 Disclosure Information: The editors, authors, planners, reviewers, and staff who were in a position to control and influence the content of this activity were required to disclose to IASLC Department of Education, any relevant financial relationship(s) of the individual or spouse/partner that have occurred within the last 12 months with any commercial interest(s) whose products or services are related to the CME content.

 - After reviewing all disclosures from all involved in the content of this activity (authors, reviewers, associate editors, editor-in-chief, planners, et.al), the CME department at IASLC reports there were no relevant financial/commercial relationships to disclose.
+If there were any the COI was Resolve by: Ensure a balanced discussion of alternative.
+Do not use trade names.
+Do not refer to company names or logos.
+Do not recommend therapies and /or the individual was removed from the activity.

 If the CME article describes a) the use of a device, product, or drug that is not FDA approved, or b) an off label use of an approved device, product, or drug, this information will be disclosed in the introduction of the CME activity.